Batunde-Dev/alx-low_level_programming/0x14-bit_manipulation/README.md

 5 - Write a function that returns the number of bits you would need to flip to get from one number to another.

+6 - Write a function that checks the endianness.